-1. If NYCA (all Load Zones) is identified as a Scarcity Reserve Region, then the NYCA 30-minute reserve requirement will be increased by the Scarcity Reserve Requirement.
+If NYCA (all Load Zones) is identified as a Scarcity Reserve Region, then the NYCA 30-minute reserve requirement will be increased by the Scarcity Reserve Requirement.
 If the quantity of 30-minute reserve provided in the NYCA exceeds the revised NYCA 30-minute reserve requirement minus an amount equal to the sum of 600 MW and the Scarcity Reserve Requirement, but is less than or equal to the revised NYCA 30-minute reserve requirement, the corresponding price on the NYCA 30-minute reserve demand curve will be \$500/MW.
-If the quantity of 30-minute reserve provided in the NYCA exceeds the revised NYCA 30-minute reserve requirement minus an amount equal to the sum of 655 MW and the Scarcity Reserve Requirement, but is less than or equal to the sum of 655 MW and the Scarcity Reserve Requirement, but is less than or equal to the revised NYCA 30-minute reserve requirement, the corresponding price on the NYCA 30-minute reserve Requirement, the corresponding price on the NYCA 30-minute reserve requirement, but is less than or equal to the revised NYCA 30-minute reserve requirement, the corresponding price on the NYCA 30-minute reserve Requirement, the corresponding price on the NYCA 30-minute reserve demand curve will be \$625/MW.
-If the quantity of 30-minute reserve provided in the NYCA is less than or equal to the revised NYCA 20 minute reserve provided in the NYCA is less than or equal to the revised NYCA 30-minute reserve requirement minus an amount equal to the sum of 655 MW and the Scarcity Reserve Requirement, the corresponding price on the NYCA 30-minute reserve demand curve will be \$750/MW.
+If the quantity of 30-minute reserve provided in the NYCA exceeds the revised NYCA 30-minute reserve requirement minus an amount equal to the sum of 655 MW and the Scarcity Reserve Requirement, but is less than or equal to the revised NYCA 30-minute reserve requirement minus an amount equal to the sum of 600 MW and the Scarcity Reserve Requirement, the corresponding price on the NYCA 30-minute reserve demand curve will be \$625/MW.
+If the quantity of 30-minute reserve provided in the NYCA is less than or equal to the revised NYCA 30-minute reserve requirement minus an amount equal to the sum of 655 MW and the Scarcity Reserve Requirement, the corresponding price on the NYCA 30-minute reserve demand curve will be \$750/MW.